 Welcome to Year 6 Information page

 Mrs Crowden Mr Riley Mrs Poynton Dr Welchman

 Homework in year 6 is a piece of English and Maths each week as well as spellings for a weekly test on a Friday (Thursday for Mrs Crowden's set).
 Homework is linked to class work and will assist in your child's learning.

 Homework is given on a weekly basis.
 Please ensure your child completes this and returns it on the due date.
 If your child misplaces their homework, a copy can be found in their English or Maths classroom.

-P.E. will be on Wednesday for 6B and 6R and Friday for 6G.
+Indoor PE will be on Wednesday for 6B and 6R and Friday for 6G.
 Please remember kits (white t-shirt and white shorts) and also that kits should be clearly named.
 Games will be on Tuesday for all three classes.
 Please make sure that your child has warm clothes as the weather starts to get colder.

 AUTUMN TOPICS (click on the links below):